 Overview

+Gastrointestinal disease accounts for millions of office visits and hospital admissions annually.
+Physical examination of the abdomen is a crucial tool in diagnosing diseases of the gastrointestinal tract, and in addition it can help identify pathological processes in cardiovascular, urinary, and other systems.
+As physical examination in general, the examination of the abdominal region is important for establishing physician-patient contact, for reaching the preliminary diagnosis and selecting subsequent laboratory and imaging tests, and determining the urgency of care.

-In this video we will learn how to perform the first two parts of the physical examination of the abdomen: visual inspection and auscultation.
-As with the other parts of a physical examination, these are done in a systematic fashion, so that no potential findings are missed.
+As with the other parts of a physical examination, visual inspection and auscultation of the abdomen are done in a systematic fashion, so that no potential findings are missed.
 Special attention should be paid to potential problems already identified by the patient’s history.

 Here we assume that the patient has already been identified, history taken, symptoms discussed, and areas of potential concern identified.
 In this video we will not review the patient’s history, instead going directly to the physical examination.